 “Keder” refers to the beading, or thick cylinder of plastic on the edge of the polyethylene.
 This allows the SolaWrap to easily slide through an extrusion, or locking channel system.
-The strength that this system achieves can withstand over 100 mph winds without any loosening or tearing.
+The strength that this system achieves can withstand 112 mph winds without any loosening or tearing.

 The self-contained air burls not only allow for the diffusion of light energy, but they also create an air-supported insulating effect while side-stepping the cost of operating an inflation system 24 hours-a-day, 7 days-a-week.
 The insulating effect of the air burls is enhanced by the composition of the triple-layer polyethylene system.
 SolaWrap is composed of more than 16 mil worth of polyethylene, compared to the traditional 4-6 mil thickness of one wall of the double layer inflation system.
 It’s outward-facing side polyethylene layer is composed of 8.6 mil worth of material!
 SolaWrap couples the outer 8.6 mil wall with an air burl of 5 mil, and an inner wall of 3 mil, totaling more than 16 mil worth of highly durable polyethylene.
-The energy savings generated by the SolaWrap™ system is evidenced by a thermal resistivity of 27 which is 5 times greater the 4.9 of double blown polyethylene systems .
-Thermal resistivity is a measure of a material’s resistance to passage of heat.
+The energy savings generated by the SolaWrap™ system is evidenced by a R-Value of 1.72 .
 High thermal resistivity lends itself to a more easily managed and maintained internal ambient temperature.
 This also means that the expense of heating or cooling a structure’s system is drastically reduced due to the drastic increase of temperature control.